Get

 A dog’s resource guarding can be highly problematic and dangerous for family and strangers.
 Many times, they have anxiety, and because they don’t want to lose the immense value you provide, they cut off anyone else’s access to you.

-Your dog could also need help reducing their general anxiety about you, perhaps through more training and socialization to teach them better ways to respond in potentially stressful situations.
+Managing this behavioral issue will require the help of board-certified behaviorists.
+Your dog could also need help reducing their general anxiety about you, perhaps through more training to teach them better ways to respond in potentially stressful situations.

 5. It’s More Comfortable